Bordered Floer homology for manifolds with torus boundary via immersed curves: Bordered invariants as train tracks

 \subsection{Pairing train tracks}

-Just as a decorated graph encodes both a type D structure and a type A structure, we now establish our conventions for train tracks with respect to this duality.
-Fix a standard marked torus $T$ and divide it into 4 quadrants.
-The type A realization $A(\tracks)$ is obtained by including $\tracks$ into the first quadrant and extending vertically/horizontally; the type D realization $D(\tracks)$ is obtained by reflecting $\tracks$ in the anti-diagonal $y=-x$, including into the third quadrant, and extending vertically and horizontally.
-See Figure \ref{fig:typeDtypeA}.
+Just as an $\Alg$-decorated graph encodes both a type D structure and a type A structure over $\Alg$, we now establish our conventions for train tracks with respect to this duality.
+Let $\tracks$ be a train track that is a naive train track representing some reduced $\Alg$-decorated graph.
+Fix a standard marked torus $T$ and divide it into four quadrants.
+The \emph{type A realization} $A(\tracks)$ is obtained by including $\tracks$ (cut along $\alpha$ and $\beta$) into the first quadrant and adding unoriented horizontal edges in the second quadrant and unoriented vertical edges in the fourth quadrant connecting the two resulting copies of each switch; see Figure \ref{fig:typeDtypeA}.
+Similarly, the \emph{type D realization} $D(\tracks)$ is obtained by reflecting $\tracks$ across the anti-diagonal $y=-x$, including into the third quadrant, and adding unoriented vertical (resp. horizontal) edges in the second (resp. fourth) quadrant.
+In other words, $D(\tracks)$ is the reflection of $A(\tracks)$ across $y = -x$.
+We will refer to the edges of $A(\tracks)$ or $D(\tracks)$ in the first or third quadrants as \emph{corners}, since these are where paths carried by the train tracks can change direction, and the edges in the second and fourth quadrant are \emph{horizontal edges} or \emph{vertical edges}.